codewitch-honey-crisis/espmon3/README.md

 You need supported hardware flashed with the firmware, and then you need to run the companion app, select your Esp32's COM Ports(s) (It can display to multiple devices simultaneously) and click "Started"

-You may click Install to install as a system service.
+You may click "Persistent" to install as a system service.
 This can take several seconds to install/uninstall.
 If you do this your settings will be persisted past your login and past the life of the application.

 Current device support (other ESP32 based devices can easily be added by editing lcd_config.h and platformio.ini):